george-gca/george-gca.github.io/_drafts/2023-06-01-slidev_for_non_web_devs.md

 fi
 ```

-And restart your terminal, or just reload the `~/.bashrc` file:
+Restart your terminal, or just reload the `~/.bashrc` file:

 ```bash
 . ~/.bashrc